WindyCityLab/windycitylab.github.io/aboutme.md

 I have been developing iOS mobile apps ever since there was the first iOS SDK.
 I have taught iOS for several years and have developed a high-school curriculum that is now deployed at over 9 high-schools throughout the Chicago metropolitan area as well as an App Dev with Swift Course for Chicago Public Schools.

-I was CTO for-hire for Guard Llama and was the CTO and co-founder of Glance Displays Inc. I founded Windy City Lab in 2014 to provide consulting and education in the IoT space which is what I am currently doing full-time.
+I was the CTO and co-founder of Glance Displays Inc. I founded Windy City Lab in 2014 to provide consulting and education in the IoT space which is what I am currently doing full-time.

 My passion is applying my skills across a broad spectrum of disciplines to build a physical product.
 This includes embedded development in C/ C++, mobile development in Swift, cloud development in Node, schematic and PCB design, and 3-D CAD design.
+I current have two on-line Masterclasses, both of which I teach in the summer, in person at Northwestern as part of their Center For Talent Development (CTD).
+If your interested in learning more about these course you can check out the links here:

 I also love to mentor and teach.
 I regularly do workshops on IoT and also teach a 3-week IoT Engineering class to gifted high-schoolers at Northwestern University each summer.